 3 Reagents and materials

-Unless otherwise stated, only analytical pure reagents and distilled or deionized water or water of equivalent purity are used in the analysis.
+Unless otherwise stated, use only reagents of recognized analytical grade and distilled or deionized water or water of equivalent purity are used in the analysis.

 3.1 Standard sample: Certified pure silver spectral standard sample, whose content of impurity element covers or partially covers the test range of this method.

-3.2 Low and high content standard sample for working curve preparation.
+3.2 Low and high content standard sample for working curve calibration.

 3.3 Hydrochloric acid（ρ=1.19g/mL）